© 2013-2019 by Zack Smith. All rights reserved.

 It is therefore not a science in either the hard or soft sense.

 Better would be to replace the term

-CS as it is practiced is probably about as scientific as economics or political science.
-And even though software does much to enable scientists to do new kinds of experiments, that does not make CS a science.
+And even though software does much to enable scientists to do new kinds of experiments, that does not make computer science a science.

 A Stanford lecturer Andy Freeman joked that computer scientists firmly believe in

 the one true way, which varies based on beliefs and circumstances.